quicwg/ops-drafts/draft-ietf-quic-manageability.md

 information.

-Given that QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is is not meant to be mutable by the network, and is therefore integrity-protected.
+Given that QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is not meant to be mutable by the network, and is therefore integrity-protected.
 While less information is visible to the network than for TCP, integrity protection can also simplify troubleshooting because none of the nodes on the network path